7 Self-Care Tips for Chronic Illness

 Maybe you need your spouse to take the children to school while you practice a leisurely morning ritual.
 Or, perhaps you need dedicated time spent with your family in the evenings to unwind and enjoy a nourishing meal.

 Self-care is accessible to everyone because it will look different for everyone based on their current resources and desires.
-If you’re new to self-care, some common techniques involve healthy meals, gentle exercise, adequate sleep, and time efficiency (such as using your time wisely, rather than scrolling social media).
+If you’re new to self-care, some common techniques involve making healthy meals, doing some gentle exercise, getting adequate sleep, and focusing on time efficiency (such as using your time wisely, rather than scrolling social media).

 Once you have the basics down, add on enjoyable activities that help you connect with yourself and others.
 This may be meditation, prayer, social involvement, or hobbies.